Science Behind the Food Pill Diet

 One of the key advantages of the Food Pill Diet lies in the fact that your microbiome can change over time with healthy diet changes.
 Indeed, you can rebalance your gut bacteria – the Food Pill Diet can actually starve out the unhealthy-food-loving bad bacteria by giving you the right type of insoluble fiber that feeds the healthy-food-loving good bacteria.
 The Food Pill Diet effectively resets your microbiome – healthy-food-loving good bacteria is allowed to repopulate and effectively push out the bad bacteria.
 Although you cannot totally wipe out all those fast-food-loving gut bacteria, the good bacteria will have the dominant voice, which means the signals coming from your gut, and the subsequent euphoric feeling from the endorphins, will be the result of eating plant-based healthy foods.

 In Dan's personal experience, he found that it also reset his sense of taste.
 He noticed this when he introduced fruit back into his diet after 8 weeks of only eating Food Pills.
 Because he was no longer accustomed to the over saturation of flavors that characterize many Western foods – such as high levels of salt, MSG and other artificial flavorings and spices – eating a piece of fruit was one of the most pleasant experiences of his life.
-He was more satisfied eating the fruit than he was when I used to subsist on mostly cheese burgers.
+He was more satisfied eating the fruit than he was when he used to subsist on mostly cheese burgers.
 The Food Pill Diet allowed him to overwhelmingly populate his gut with good bacteria, which in turn made him crave – and more intensely taste – healthier foods.

 4. Taste & Smell